-Upload: The backup file is located on the computer currently in use and is transferred from there to the device.
+- Upload: The backup file is located on the computer currently in use and is transferred from there to the device. - SD card: The backup file is on an SD card and is restored from there.

 3.10.9 Firmware update